How to Choose the Best Wedding Photographer for You

 How would you describe your wedding photography style?

-What's your approach to posing and capturing a wedding day?
+What's your approach to capturing a wedding day?
 Have you shot at our venue before?
 If not, how do you approach shooting at a new venue?

 What do your wedding packages include (Engagement session?
 Second shooter?
 Albums? etc.)